 The birth parent counselors at Adoptions Together have learned that every birth mother and father has a different idea of what they want from their relationship with the agency that places their child.

 Both clients had the same birth parent counselor.
 She didn’t favor one over the other or use radically different approaches in her interactions with them.
 The difference was in their expectations.
-The client who expected her updates to arrive on the exact same day every year was disappointed when one was a little late, whereas the client who hadn’t even intended to be in touch with our agency again was pleasantly surprised by the amount of post-placement support we offer.
+The birth parent who expected her updates to arrive on the exact same day every year was disappointed when one was a little late, and the birth parent who hadn’t even intended to be in touch with our agency again was pleasantly surprised by the amount of post-placement support we offer.

 The point here is not that you should lower your expectations.
 In fact, it’s the opposite.
 If your expectations aren’t being met, it’s very important for you to let your adoption agency know.
-At Adoptions Together, we want to make sure each of the birth parents with whom we work feels comfortable and cared for every step of the way, but the things that make you feel cared for might be different from what we need to do for another client.
+At Adoptions Together, we want to make sure each of our birth parents feels comfortable and cared for every step of the way, but the things that make you feel cared for might be different from what we need to do for another client.

 What do you expect from your adoption agency?
 Do they, or did they, meet your expectations?